sambacha/jsonlint/benchmarks/results/performance.md

 * Does not generate code from tokens and grammar; uses a coded grammar.
 * The fastest one with an adaptable code base.
 * Supports a limited recovery to be able to continue parsing after an error occurs.
-* Can reports all errors that occur in the whole input.
+* Can report all errors that occur in the whole input.
 * Differs between lexical and parsing errors.
 * The license (Apache 2) is not compatible with JSONLint.